 The University of Chicago Medicine offers state of the art diagnosis and treatment of viral hepatitis.
-Our multidisciplinary team includes pharmacists, nurses and physicians, many of whom serve on national guidelines committees to ensure efficient, highly effective, patient-centered care for hepatitis.
+Our team of liver specialists includes pharmacists, nurses and physicians, many of whom serve on national guidelines committees to ensure efficient, highly effective, patient-centered care for hepatitis.

 What is Hepatitis?